 Sydney musician Peter Strong as he joins forces with Earthdream, a group of international artists travelling across Australia to highlight issues of Aboriginal land rights, uranium and sustainable energy.
 24 mins.

-Multi-award winning short drama made with young Aborgines in Redfern, Sydney.
-A selection of scenes from 26 minute drama.
+Multi-award winning short drama made with Indigenous young people in Sydney’s inner-city Redfern.

 Reclaim the Streets, Bexley, Sydney (1999)

 Bexley Reclaim the Streets.
 This was an early 1999 protest about the construction of the M5.
 The man with the impressive quiff is the very talented Joel Salom.

 Reel Irish (1998)